MiDataInt/mdi-manager/README.md

 mdi::install()
 ```

-After you confirm the MDI installation process,
-the first two steps are relatively quick and will give you access
+The first two steps will give you access
 to the <code>install()</code> and <code>run()</code> functions.
 <code>mdi::install()</code> handles many R packages and it
-will take many minutes for them all to be installed the first time,
+will take many minutes for them to be installed the first time.
-especially if you are working on a platform where they are compiled
-from source code (e.g., Linux).
-See <code>?mdi::install</code>
-for additional options.
+See <code>?mdi::install</code> for additional options.

 ### Configure and install tool suites